Long Island Guardianship Attorney

 If an individual has an intellectual or developmental disability that renders them incapable of making decisions on their own and managing their own affairs, a legal guardian can be appointed by the Surrogates Court under Mental Hygiene Law Article 17A.

-The most common petitioner seeking an Article 17A guardianship is a parent for a child that has an intellectual or developmental disability and has reached the age of 18 years old.
+The most common petitioner seeking an Article 17A guardianship is a parent for a child who has an intellectual or developmental disability and has reached the age of 18 years old.
 While still a minor, the parent is automatically the legal guardian, but that ends on the child’s eighteenth birthday.
 Therefore, a guardianship proceeding is necessary for the parent to retain legal authority to make decisions for the adult child and manage his or her affairs.
-Such acts may include making medical decision making on behalf of the child (i.e. consenting or withholding consent to medication, vaccines, or procedures) or financial and legal actions (i.e. banking transaction, signing a contract or lease, insurance management).
+Such acts may include making medical decision-making on behalf of the child (i.e., consenting or withholding consent to medication, vaccines, or procedures) or financial and legal actions (i.e., banking transactions, signing a contract or lease, insurance management).